CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 The immediate danger, not just of PGO but similar methods like LTO, PLO, is .
 At Feral, for instance,

 If your code doesn't outright break, then lucky you - but you might still have made it slower.
+The devil's in the details.

+`-sparse=true`...
+As I understand it (and I'd certainly welcome any corrections!)
+LLVM will optimise any .
+This isn't

 There's also .
 Personally, I'd recommend